rakhimov/scram/doc/substitutions.rst

 - If a non-declarative substitution has constant target ``false``, the substitution is malformed since the source set is irrelevant (it should have been declarative delete-terms).
+- Non-declarative substitution hypothesis, source, and target events cannot be in CCF groups.
 - Since the order of *non-declarative* substitutions is unspecified, the application of *all* substitutions must be idempotent regardless of their order.
   The following requirements apply only to *non-declarative* substitutions: